New York Regional Ferries Website

 Define

-Given what I had learned through the research phase I synthesized the data I had gathered from interviews to determine a number of recurring themes.
+Following the research phase I synthesized the data to determine a number of recurring themes.
 Afterward, I created prototypical personas to embody the needs.

 framed the problem in Point of View and How Might We exercises.